danny0838/git-store-meta/README.md

     .git/hooks/git-store-meta.pl --install

-The `--directory` (`-d`) option can be provided so that all directories under Git revision control have their metadata stored, too.
+The `--directory` (`-d`) option can be provided so that all directories under Git revision control have their metadata stored, too:

     .git/hooks/git-store-meta.pl --install -d